Cozy Peach Kitchen

 Peanut noodles in a black sauce pot.

 • Spice level: The garlic chili sauce and sriracha make these noodles decently spicy, but not overpoweringly so.
-I recommend starting with the garlic chili sauce and adding the sriracha for extra heat.
+I recommend starting with the chili garlic sauce, then tasting the peanut sauce.
+If it isn't spicy enough, add the sriracha for additional heat.

-• Veggies: I like to use frozen vegetables for convenience, but fresh vegetables also work.
+• Vegetable options: I like to use frozen vegetables for convenience, but fresh vegetables also work.
 Cook fresh vegetables like broccoli, carrots, and bell peppers over high heat in just 2-3 minutes using the same method as my tempeh stir fry recipe.

-• Make this recipe gluten-free by using tamari in place of soy sauce.
+• Gluten-free noodles: Make this recipe gluten-free by using tamari in place of soy sauce in the sauce.

-• Add extra protein with harissa tofu, baked tofu, or baked tempeh.
+• Extra protein: Increase the protein per portion with harissa tofu, marinated baked tofu, or baked tempeh.

 Close up of peanut noodles in a white bowl.